zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 ================

-The nanokernel's scheduler selects which of the system's threads is allowed to execute; this thread is known as the *current context*.
-The nanokernel's scheduler permits threads to execute only when there is no ISR that needs to execute, since ISR execution takes precedence.
+The nanokernel's scheduler selects which of the system's threads is allowed to execute; this thread is known as the :dfn:`current context`.
+The nanokernel's scheduler permits threads to execute only when no ISR needs to execute; execution of ISRs take precedence.

 When executing threads, the nanokernel's scheduler gives fiber execution precedence over task execution.
-The scheduler preempts task execution whenever a fiber needs to execute, but never preempts the execution of a fiber to allow another fiber to execute---even if it is a higher priority fiber.
+The scheduler preempts task execution whenever a fiber needs to execute, but never preempts the execution of a fiber to allow another fiber to execute -- even if it is a higher priority fiber.

-The kernel automatically takes care of saving an executing fiber's CPU register values when it performs a context switch to a different fiber, a task, or an ISR, and restores these values when the fiber later resumes execution.
+The kernel automatically saves an executing fiber's CPU register values when making a context switch to a different fiber, a task, or an ISR; these values get restored when the fiber later resumes execution.

 Fiber State
 -----------